franco148/java-examples/java-unittests/tdd-isbn-validator/README.md

  These are even lighter weight versions of stubs, the use case for a fake or dummy.
  Is normally when you need to override something but you have no interest in the thing that you are overriding.

+ ### Tautologies
+ - A tautology is when you are using the same logic in your test as in your implementation.